Benderx2/R3X/README.md

 R3X programs are compiled to it's own bytecode, which can be run using the VM and are architecture independant.<br>
 The main goal for R3X is to create an environment which offers maximum portability, while ensuring performance and features.<br>
 R3X aims to provide a C-like enviroment, at the same time being highly portable and safe.<br>
+It supports multithreading, dynamic memory allocation and dynamic linking<br>
 <br>
 A C compiler for the R3X architecture is currently in progress.<br>
 See docs/REX.html for more details.<br>